Every wedding should have Corona, sans the virus.

-Despite rolling closures across the country, many wedding venues tried to stay open to the very last second, hosting weddings sizes in excess of 150 people, including The Mission Inn in Riverside.
+Despite rolling closures and postponements across the country, many wedding venues tried to stay open to the very last second, hosting weddings sizes in excess of 150 people, including The Mission Inn in Riverside.
 Up until March 17th, a week after most venues shutdown, I still had a wedding scheduled here for March 28th; Guest count: 183!

 If it is inevitable that you are going to be postponing your wedding due to Coronavirus, here is my advice to keep your head focused while you make alterations: